You can't discuss

 how is the new MacPro useful to video editors or recording studios or

-this: Seems that smartphone and tablet sales may have reached a
+this: Seems that smartphone and tablet sales may be reaching

 back to advertising, promoting and bragging on the Macintosh.